1n4r1/1n4r1.github.io/_posts/2019-12-12-FoxyProxy-burp-setup.md

 # Explanation
 To use Burp interception just for the localhost application, install browser extension "FoxyProxy".<br>
-This time, "FoxyProxy" was used for OWASP Juice shop on the localhost:3000.
+This time, "FoxyProxy" was used for OWASP Juice Shop on the localhost:3000.

 # Environment
 * OS: Kali linux 2019.4